Fiducial marker

-A fiducial marker or fiducial is an object placed in the field of view of an imaging system that appears in the image produced, for use as a point of reference or a measure.
+A fiducial marker or fiducial is an object placed in the field of view of an image for use as a point of reference or a measure.
 It may be either something placed into or on the imaging subject, or a mark or set of marks in the reticle of an optical instrument.

 Applications

 Microscopy

 In high-resolution optical microscopy, fiducials can be used to actively stabilize the field of view.
 Stabilization to better than 0.1 nm is achievable.

 Physics

 In physics, 3D computer graphics, and photography, fiducials are reference points: fixed points or lines within a scene to which other objects can be related or against which objects can be measured.

 Cameras outfitted with Réseau plates produce these reference marks (also called Réseau crosses) and are commonly used by NASA.
 Such marks are closely related to the timing marks used in optical mark recognition.

 Geographical survey

 Airborne geophysical surveys also use the term "fiducial" as a sequential reference number in the measurement of various geophysical instruments during a survey flight.
 This application of the term evolved from air photo frame numbers that were originally used to locate geophysical survey lines in the early days of airborne geophysical surveying.
 This method of positioning has since been replaced by GPS, but the term "fiducial" continues to be used as the time reference for data measured during flights.